europeana/assembla-to-jira/README.md

 Usage is made of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [JIRA API](https://docs.atlassian.com/jira/REST/cloud/) in order to hook up both environments and make the data transformations.

-Most of the actions can be done automatically after proper congifuration of parameters in the `.env` file.
+Most of the actions can be done automatically after proper configuration of parameters in the `.env` file.

 However, there are a few manual actions required since the Jira API does not support all possible actions, but these are minimal.
-It is important not to skip these manual operations as the successful migration depends on them.
+It is important NOT to skip these manual operations as the successful migration depends on them.

+The complete migration from start to finish consists of a series of scripts which are to be executed in order.

+Like a pipeline, each script processes data and generates a dump file to store the intermediate results which in turn is used as input for the following script.

+The reason for doing this that if something goes wrong you do not lose everything and can restart from the previous step.

 ## Preparations